soniclavier/bigdata-notebook/_posts/2018-02-15-spark_continuous_processing.markdown

 image: /img/spark_continuous/header_share.png
 show_index: false
 tags: ApacheSpark Kafka Streaming Scala BigData Hadoop
 description: Continuous Processing is Apache Spark's new Execution engine that allows very low latency(in milliseconds) event at a time processing.
-In this blog we are going to do an early peek at this still experimental feature in Apache Spark that is going to be available in version 2.3.
+In earlier versions, streaming was done via micro-batching.
+In continuous processing, Spark launches long-running tasks that continuously read, process and write data.
+In this blog, we are going to do an early peek at this still experimental feature in Apache Spark that is going to be available in version 2.3.
 ---
 <div class="col three">
 	<img class="col three" src="/img/spark_continuous/header.png">